asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-20-Windows-10-kaslr-infoleak.md

 } DESKTOPINFO, *PDESKTOPINFO;
 ```
 - [Important] The `pvDesktopBase` member point to the kernel address of the desktop heap

+The second important structure member comes from the `_CLIENTINFO` and the `ulClientDelta` member specifies the offset between a userland image and the kernel address which can be used to compute the user-mode address of the desktop heap objects.

+The process environment block contains an undocumented structure that is called `Win32ClientInfo` ,  which is defined below

 ```c++
 typedef struct _CLIENTINFO